Sunday, April 06, 2008

 We were welcomed with a spread of figs, almonds, apricots, pistachios and pecans, bowls of homemade hummus, warm pita bread, and couscous salad, served in host Sharone's beautiful collection of Moroccan dishes.
 To drink, there was lemonade with mint, served on a brass carrying tray with a twisted handle.

-When the presents were opened and the cake came out, I was intrigued.
-When I tasted it, I asked for the name of the bakery.
-Turns out this cake is not only delicious, it's a little piece of San Francisco history - a "world famous" Sacripantina from Stella Pastry in North Beach.
-As described on their website - "served to the likes of Pavarotti, the Sacripantina is a multilayered cake made with a vanilla sponge cake, zabaglione (a delicate custard made with egg yolks, sweet butter, marsala and sherry wines.) cream, and rum."
-They also have lots more luscious looking choices on their website here.
-There's just something about these old-fashioned Italian pastries that I find incredibly appealing.
-They look like little girl's dresses - all lace and bows and ruffles with whipped cream and cherries - and they haven't changed at all with the times.
+Then the presents were opened and the cake came out.
+It was not only delicious, but a little piece of San Francisco history - a "world famous" Sacripantina from Stella Pastry in North Beach.
+"Served to the likes of Pavarotti, the Sacripantina is a multilayered cake made with a vanilla sponge cake, zabaglione (a delicate custard made with egg yolks, sweet butter, marsala and sherry wines) cream, and rum."
+They have more luscious looking choices on their website here.
+These old-fashioned Italian pastries look like little girl's dresses - all lace and bows and ruffles with whipped cream and cherries - and they haven't changed at all with the times.
 They're just classic.

-I felt so lucky to be a part of this gathering - it was one of those occasions where everything just came together perfectly.
-I'm convinced that you can't plan these or manufacture them, as much as you'd might like - when they happen, you just have to enjoy and remember them.
-I wish Moira the best as she goes forward on her journey into motherhood!
+I felt lucky to be a part of this gathering - it was one of those occasions where everything just came together perfectly.
+You just can't plan or manufacture these occasions, as much as you'd might like.
+When they happen, you just have to enjoy and remember them.
+Wishing Moira the best on her journey into motherhood!

 446 Columbus Ave.